sebcej/api-conf/README.md

 ### Instance creation

-The `api-conf` instance can be created by calling `createApiSource` with two params:
+The `api-conf` instance can be created by calling `createApiSource` with following optional params:

 * `apiConf` - The axios object or the axios pre-configured instance. see [this](https://axios-http.com/docs/req_config) for reference
 * `fetcherConfig` - Fetcher main configuration.
 This object will change the library behavior globally.
 Available callbacks are:
     * `beforeRequest` - Called immediately before the request, after the single route modifications has been applied
     * `afterResponse` - Last callback after all modifications to the data has been applied by the single route modifi
     * `onError` - Called when an exception is throwed during api call.
 The single route error has the priority if present.
 If no error callback is present on both the route and fetcherConfig the default exception is throwed
+* `middleware` - Allows to completely customize the call of the fetcher function.
+Params:
+    * `fetcher` - Fetcher function that *must* be called
+    * `config` - The complete config ready to be used

 ### Route creation